gvwilson/sdxjs/systems-programming/index.md

 <%- include('/inc/multi.html', {pat: 'use-pledge-reject.*', fill: 'js text'}) %>

+## How are promises different?

+-   Let's rewrite our chained pledge with built-in promises

+<%- include('/inc/multi.html', {pat: 'use-promise-chained.*', fill: 'js text'}) %>

+-   It's almost the same, but the callbacks run after the main script finishes
+-   Common pattern is to return another promise from inside `then`
+    -   So the next `then` is called on the returned promise, not on the original promise

+<%- include('/inc/multi.html', {pat: 'promise-example.*', fill: 'js text'}) %>

+1. If we use a promisified function from the library, we get a promise for free
+2. If we want to plug in our own asynchronous functions, we need to create promises
+3. If our code can run synchronously, just put it in `then`

 ## How can we build tools with promises?

 -   Use this to build a line-counting program